wirbel-at-vdr-portal/bitmap-clock/README.md

 # Bitmap Clock
 The idea of an 6-digit (actually eight: six numbers plus two digits showing a blinking separator) Nixie-like clock, using eight 1.69" 280x240 ST7789 IPS LCDs.

-It should display the time as hh:mm:ss (eight displays)
+It displays the time as hh:mm:ss (eight displays) in CET.

-Not yet shure if that idea may work at all..
-I'm just collecting pieces yet.

 ## List of components
 * Arduino Nano ESP32